Taritsyn/WebMarkupMin/src/WebMarkupMin.AspNetCore3/PACKAGE-DESCRIPTION.md

-WebMarkupMin.AspNetCore3 contains one ASP.NET Core 3.1+ Middleware - `WebMarkupMinMiddleware`.
+WebMarkupMin.AspNetCore3 contains one Middleware for ASP.NET Core 3.1 and 5 - `WebMarkupMinMiddleware`.